Developers

 - 1

-In a Zap, add an action step and search OpenQR.
-Pick Create QR Code or Create Dynamic QR Code.
+In a Zap, add a trigger or action step and search OpenQR, then pick the event you need — e.g. Create Dynamic QR Code or New Dynamic QR Code.

 - 2